thirdtank/brut/brutrb.com/assets.md

 ## SVGs

 You can place `.svg` files in `app/src/front_end/images` if you wish to use them in `<img>` tags.
-However, if you place svgs in `app/src/front_end/svgs`, they can be inlined into your HTML via `inline_svg`.
+However, if you place svgs in `app/src/front_end/svgs`, they can be inlined into your HTML via `inline_svg`, provided by `Brut::FrontEnd::Component::Helpers` and included in all components and pages.
 In this case, there is no need for a build step, since the SVG source is included directly in your HTML.
 This works well for icons.